The Chosen One is HERE!!!!

 Significant Losses: The IACA reported losses of over $209,000 in 2022 and 2023, with a single loss of over $90,000 on the 2023 conference alone (glossed over on slide 7 of the annual report here).
 The only recent year with a significant net increase (2021) was when the in-person conference was canceled.

 Inconsistent Reporting: Financial reporting is so inconsistent that it is difficult to understand how association dollars are spent.
 Specific expense categories have been reported erratically or have disappeared entirely from filing to filing.
 At best, this is incompetence.
 At worst, malfeasance.
+The IACA's official IRS financial filings demonstrate this systemic inconsistency.

 Reforming the IACA will be a significant challenge.
 The only way to make it happen is through the collective force of its members.
 This will require members to do more than simply ask for change; they must demand it.
 The following actions must be taken to correct the problems in the IACA: